 Our Community Health Workers provide home visitation, education and support to pregnant women throughout their pregnancies and make every effort to help ease the stress that comes with becoming a parent.
 It does not matter whether you are a first time expectant mom or an experienced parent, MomsFirst will work with you and continue to support you until your child turns 2 years old.
 It is our desire to help you and your baby be healthy as possible and help you plan for the future.

-MomsFirst is funded primarily by Federal Healthy Start dollars (to read more about Healthy Start, click here), and is also supported by Cuyahoga County Invest in Children, and the City of Cleveland General Fund.
+MomsFirst is funded primarily by Federal Healthy Start dollars (to read more about Healthy Start, click here), and is also supported by Cuyahoga County Invest in Children, the City of Cleveland General Fund and the Ohio Department of Medicaid.

 To view the full 2017 Annual Report, click here.